-POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy April 1, 2019 12 of 22
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy

-- ii. changes to operating impacts resulting from Capital Budget adjustments; and - unanticipated external factors such as: iii. - 1) budgetary, legislative or regulatory changes made by federal and provincial governments; - 2) changes imposed on pension plan contributions, negotiated collective bargaining settlements and interest rates: - 3) changes to economic forecasts that impact budgetary expenditures or revenues such as assessment growth; and - 4) any other significant external factors as deemed by the City Manager or Chief Financial Officer. - Any significant identified changes will be brought forward to b) City Council's Business Plan and Budget Reviews as part of a Proposed Adjustments document for consideration. - The originally approved Multi-Year Business Plan and Budget c) document will not be updated based on changes made in subsequent years, but will instead be supplemented with the City Council-Approved Adjustments document, which will provide an overview of adjustments to the property tax, operating expenditures, operating revenues and capital projects.
+- d) any other significant external factors as deemed by the City Manager or Chief Financial Officer. - b) Any significant identified changes will be brought forward to City Council Business Plan and Budget Reviews as part of a Proposed Adjustments document for consideration. - c) The originally approved Multi-Year Business Plan and Budget document will not be updated based on changes made in subsequent years, but will instead be supplemented with the City Council Approved Adjustments Document, which will provide an overview of adjustments to the property tax, operating expenditures, operating revenues and capital projects.

-3.12 Estimating Operating Expenditures Guidance
+3.3 Estimating Operating Expenditures Guidance

-The preliminary estimating of operating expenditures will occur within the first guarter of the year as directed by the Chief Financial Officer or designate.
+The preliminary estimating of operating expenditures will occur within the first quarter of the year as directed by the Chief Financial Officer or designate.
 These will be based on estimates to maintain existing service levels and will consider all cost aspects, including salaries, equipment, transfers to reserve and other operating costs.
 These operating expenditure estimates will consider the following factors: